BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 </div>
 -->

+The registraterains costs are as follows
+- **PhD Students** (registered at a UK institution):  £135.00

+View more actions
+- **Researchers at a academic or not-for-profit**   £225.00

+View more actions
+- **Researchers at a commercial organisation:**   £300.00

 <div class="alert mt-3 alert-info" style="text-align:center;">
 <span><strong>Please register via eventbrite on this link: &nbsp;&nbsp;
 <a class="btn btn-warning" role="button" href="https://www.eventbrite.co.uk/e/bmva-april-event-tickets-159841505245">Register Here</a></strong></span>